zhaoyuzhi/RAW2RGB-GAN/README.md

 # Saiency Map-aided GAN for RAW2RGB Mapping

-The implementations and guideline for Saiency Map-aided GAN for RAW2RGB Mapping in `ICCV 2019 Workshop in AIM 2019 Challege`.
+The PyTorch implementations and guideline for Saiency Map-aided GAN for RAW2RGB Mapping in `2019 IEEE ICCV Workshop in Advanced Image Manipulation (AIM)`.

 ## 1 Implementations